praneethgourla18/DSA-Mystic/README.md

 ## Getting Started

+### Why we should contribute in open-source
+- Collaboration and Innovation
+- Skill Enhancement
+- Community and Purpose

-We welcome contributions from everyone.
+We welcome contributions .
 Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

+### Reporting Issues
+1. **Search Existing Issues:** Before creating a new issue, please check the [existing issues](https://github.com/praneethgourla18/DSAmystic/issues) to avoid duplicates.
+2. **Creating a New Issue:**  You can also contribute by, opening a new [issue](https://github.com/praneethgourla18/DSAmystic/issues/new) and raise a pull request for it .
+Our team will merge the PR's as soon as possible .

 ### How to Contribute